 At St Mary’s, Religious Education and Collective Worship is a very important part of our school.

-We were very proud to receive an outstanding judgement in all areas during our SIAS inspection (Statutory inspection for Anglican Schools) back in October 2012.
+We were very proud to receive an outstanding judgement in all areas during our SIAMS inspection (Statutory inspection for Anglican Schools) in October 2017.

 We have an assembly at the same time every day when the whole school gathers together for worship.

 The four Christian values that we feel under pin everything we do at St Mary’s are Hope, Generosity, Perseverance and Courage.

 Our school uniform proudly displays the fact that we are “Learning with Hope.”
 Rev Sian Yates is a regular visitor into school, often leading worship and catching up with the staff and children.
 Our children regularly appear on the Penlee Cluster website and often contribute to the Penlee on-line e-waves shouts.

 We follow the Cornwall Agreed Syllabus for Religious Education where 60% of the curriculum time is spent on Christianity, 40% of the time on the other key religions in Britain.
 At Key Stage One we learn about Hinduism whilst at Key Stage Two we learn about Islam, Judaism, Sikhism and Hinduism.

 We have been using the Understanding Christianity Teaching Resource since 2016 which has enhanced the teaching of our RE.
 We visit a lot of local churches in the course of our studies e.g. Penzance Baptist Church, Salvation Army and of course St Mary’s.
 We also often visit places of worship for multi faiths where possible e.g. The Cornwall Islamic Centre and a Hindu temple in London.

 Parents are often invited to join us for a special festival Assembly.
 These are an important time for all the school community to gather together for worship and for the children to share some of the good work they have been doing in RE.
 Every term there is a Eucharist service where all the children are present and Year 5/6 are invited to take Eucharist or receive a blessing if they wish with parental permission.